 In 2008, the County Council approved a new program, effective 2009 construction season, allowing traffic counts and roads reaching 200-249 vehicles average per day to qualify for hard surfacing.
 The 10-year Road Plan details County standards for gravel roads.
 Similar to the pavement plan, the gravel road plan does not take into account divisional boundaries.
 Improved cost effectiveness and efficiencies can be achieved with the timely repair of roads on an overall county basis rather than on a divisional basis.

-The county will also be starting a program which provides funds and expertise to the various drainage societies and districts.
-Funding will be based on the number of kilometers of ditch and will necessitate landowner cooperation via the Off the Creek program.
+The county also has a program which provides funds and expertise to various drainage societies and drainage districts within its boundaries.
+Funding is based on the number of kilometers of ditch that the society or district oversees.

 Roadside Spraying, Seeding & Brushing